YoCodingJosh/codingjosh.com/README.md

 Initialize KV using something like this: `npx wrangler kv:key put --local --namespace-id=e59a4950bd764ebaa9a0bc909a45aae4 contactStatus '{ "available": false, "message": "Contact form is currently under construction." }'`

-Download latest airport data for colo-info api here: https://data.opendatasoft.com/explore/dataset/airports-code%40public/table/
+Download latest airport data for colo-info api here: https://ourairports.com/data/ - download the `airports.csv` and `regions.csv` files, and then use `clean-airports.code-data.ts` to simplify and compress the data.

 For CMS login, set `NUXT_AUTH_GITHUB_USER_ID` in .env to your account's GitHub account, get it here: https://api.github.com/users/your_github_user_name